What to Do with Expired Pills

 “Safe medication disposal helps keep Indiana families healthy,” explains Nino Kristie Voskuhl, RPh MHA, Director of Pharmacy at Community Howard Regional Health.
 “For one, it decreases the risk associated with old medications being available for accidental ingestion and poisoning.”

 It also has long-reaching effects outside of the household by reducing dangers in the community.
 “Safe drop-offs reduce the possibility of theft or misuse of controlled substances.
 They also protect the environment from the effects of medical runoff in wastewater and at trash disposal sites,” Voskuhl continues.

 “When we started offering medical waste disposal in 2007, there were no other readily available options,” says Voskuhl.
 “Today, we’re pleased that there are a number of opportunities in our community for safe disposal.”

-In 2019, Community Howard will hold medication drop-off events on April 27 and October 26 from 10 a.m. to 2 p.m. in the circle drive at the Community Surgery Center, located at 3503 S. Reed Road in Kokomo.
+Community Howard is holding a medication drop off event on Saturday, April 28, 2018 from 10 a.m. to 2 p.m. in the circle drive at the Community Surgery Center, located at 3503 S. Reed Road in Kokomo.
 This program is for residentially generated waste from Howard County residents only.

 Participants can drop off over-the-counter medications, prescription medications, and pet medications in pills, liquids, ointments and lotions.
 All materials dropped off must be labeled to identify contents.
 Names can be crossed out to protect privacy.
 The drugs will be collected safely and processed according to Indiana law.
 No I.D. or signatures are required.